du5t/spaceship/README.md

 #### spacecraft v. browsers

-to be honest, these days a browser is a cross between a television and cold war germany. its default use case is "consume content", and getting data out of it for your own use (as opposed to sending it to another consumer outlet) is a complex process of organising scripts to avoid falling afoul of CSP, exfiltrating data through a URI, and parsing it once delivered to you. even though you can see it
+to be honest, these days a browser is a cross between a television and a cold war european border. its default use case is "consume content", and getting data out of it for your own use (as opposed to sending it to another consumer outlet) is a complex process of organising scripts to avoid falling afoul of CSP, exfiltrating data through a URI, and parsing it once delivered to you. even though you can see it and hear it through the browser window, you're not allowed to make it yours (for your own protection).

 a spacecraft has privacy and safety on the inside. yes, outside of it is an